kuroServamp/ProgrammList/README.md

 # ProgrammList (EN)

 A Program to create a list of programs installled on a system.
-You may add this program on a networkfolder to get more information form single clients that execute a script to invoke it and save the data to a centralised database.
+You may add this program on a networkfolder to get more information from single clients that execute a script to invoke it and save the data to a centralized database.

 Supported databases are MSSQL, Sqlite and MySql.